scarver2/scarver2.github.io/_posts/2015-08-28-about-tech-me.markdown

 The "Rails Way" works for me.
 Love the lingo.
 Scrum, DRY, TDD, CI, Git, Mocking, Stubbing...
 One day I'll learn what all those mean. :)

-I'm also heavily invoilved with ActiveAdmin - the best administrative dashboard EVER!
+I'm also heavily involved with <a href="http://activeadmin.info/" target="_blank">ActiveAdmin</a> - the best administrative dashboard <i>EVER!</i>

-Ansible, Git, GitHub, , , , Mandrill, Middleman, , , , RSpec, Rails 4.2, , .
+I'm available for consulting, training, and integration.

 ## Production and Templating Gems
-ActiveAdmin (I'm available for consulting and integration) HAML
+HAML
 Sidekiq
 state_machine